kevinsullivan/cs-dm/notes/09-propositional-logic.rst

 in any world, e.g., "zero equals one;" and many where the truth of the proposition depends on the world in which it is evaluated, e.g., "Mary is Tom's mother."

+Logic is the discipline that studies such issues: what constitutes a valid proposition, and when can we judge a proposition to be true?
+The rest of this chapter introduces logic, in general, and what we call propositional logic, in particular.
+Proposition logic is a simple but useful logic that is very closely related to Boolean algebra.
+If you understood the material on Boolean algebra, the transition to this chapter should be very easy.

 Propositional and Predicate Logic
 =================================